appwrite/appwrite/docs/deployment/digitalocean.md

     Appwrite/install
 ```

+Input this according to your need for this tutorial we gonna go with the default :

 ![install appwrite server](digitalocean-tutorial/11_install.png)

-Input this according to your need for this tutorial we gonna go with the default :
+After it's all done you gonna see something like this :

 ![input dialog of appwrite docker installation](digitalocean-tutorial/12_input.png)

-After its all done exit your terminal and go to your browser and type your Droplet ip address it usually take 1 minute or
-less to start your server you will see this in your browser if you successfully run your server :
+Exit your terminal and go to your browser and type your droplet ip address that you can get in your DigitalOcean project homepage before, it usually take 1 minute or less to start your server you will see this in your browser if you successfully run your server :

 ![exit terminal after installation done](digitalocean-tutorial/13_exit.png)

-To get started sign up with your email address and password :
+To get started, sign up with your email address and password :

 ![sign up](digitalocean-tutorial/14_signup.png)